 The Board Governance and Nominating Committee has adopted Procedures and Criteria for Nomination as a Director (the "Procedures") to assist the Committee in reviewing and evaluating Director nominees.
 The Procedures identify qualifications that should be considered when comparing and evaluating Director nominees from any source.
 The general criteria include background and experience, and an appropriate mix of professional experience and/or training in accounting, finance, technology, management, marketing, securities, and the law.
 The specific criteria to be reviewed by the Board Governance and Nominating Committee include, but are not limited to, the following: integrity; ability to work with others; experience at a senior level in a particular industry; commitment; financial literacy; an understanding of board governance; no conflict of interest with the Company; and the ability to satisfy the independence requirements of the NYSE and the SEC.
-The Board Governance and Nominating Committee does not have a written diversity policy, it considers diversity of knowledge, skills and professional experience as factors in evaluating candidates for the Board.
-The Board Governance and Nominating Committee assesses its achievement of diversity through its review of Board composition as part of the annual Board self- evaluation process.
+The Board Governance and Nominating Committee also may seek to have the Board represent a diversity of backgrounds and experience.
+Although the Board Governance and Nominating Committee does not have a written diversity policy, it considers diversity of knowledge, skills and professional experience as factors in evaluating candidates for the Board.
+The Board Governance and Nominating Committee assesses its achievement of diversity through its review of Board composition as part of the annual Board self-evaluation process.
 The Board Governance and Nominating Committee is responsible for assessing the appropriate balance of the various criteria required of Board members.

 The Board Governance and Nominating Committee reviews and evaluates, at least annually, the performance of the Board Governance and Nominating Committee and its members, including its compliance with the Board Governance and Nominating Committee Charter.
 A copy of the Board Governance and Nominating Committee Charter is available on our website at www.employers.com.
 The Company will provide a print copy of this Charter to any stockholder who requests it.
-The Board Governance and Nominating Committee met eleven times in 2015.
+The Board Governance and Nominating Committee met eight times in 2016.